Rhino in San Diego pregnant, could help save subspecies

 But more challenges lie ahead, with artificial insemination of rhinos in zoos rare so far and resulting in only a few births.

-Victoria and the other five female rhinos were relocated to San Diego's Safari Park in 2015 and scientists will soon start developing artificial insemination techniques and embryo transfer techniques for them in their effort to produce northern white rhino calves.
+She and the other five female rhinos that range in age from 4 to 7 years old were all born in the wild and relocated to San Diego's Safari Park in 2015.
+Scientists will be perfecting artificial insemination techniques and embryo transfer techniques on the females, which undergo weekly ultrasounds.
+Durrant recently spotted the beginning of tiny limbs of Victoria's baby during her recent ultrasound.
+She is two months pregnant.

 "We will know that they have proven themselves to be capable of carrying a fetus to term before we would risk putting a precious northern white rhino embryo into one of these southern white rhinos as a surrogate," Durrant said.

-Once that happens, there will be more work to develop techniques that include maturing eggs, fertilizing eggs and growing embryos to the stage where they can be transferred into the surrogate rhinos.
-While embryos have been created for southern white rhinos, they haven't been for northern white rhinos - so there's no guarantee that the process will work.

-The ultimate goal is to create a herd of five to 15 northern white rhinos that would be returned to their natural habitat in Africa.
-That could take decades.
+The ultimate goal - which could take decades - is to create a herd of five to 15 northern white rhinos that would be returned to their natural habitat in Africa.

 Some groups have said in vitro fertilization is being developed too late to save the northern white rhino, whose natural habitat in Chad, Sudan, Uganda, Congo and Central African Republic has been ravaged by conflicts in the region.
 They say the efforts should focus on other critically endangered species with a better chance at survival.